falkr/thesis-tips/pages/index.md

 Starting early with the writing is also important so you can receive feedback from your supervisors.
 If you deliver them a version only a few days before the deadline, you cannot really benefit from their feedback and learn from it.

-When you write your thesis, you do of course much more than just *writing*.
+When you write your thesis, you do, of course, much more than just *writing*.
 You study literature, make experiments, build prototypes or perform other research activities to gain some results.
 In this guide, we focus on the more technical issues of writing, editing and formatting.
 (The actual research is covered for instance by the [seminar on design science](https://falkr.github.io/designscience/index.html).)

 ## The Writing Process